elenbeilina/spring-k8s-configuration/readme.md

 This simple spring-boot app with rest api, that returns values from spring properties.

 ### Configuration
-This branch is configured using secret envFrom.
-Fields in secret needs to match spring props.
+This branch is configured using configmap.
+Spring app finds configmap by the app name. \
+There is no need in adding/mounting volume.
+> Important!
+> Reload of properties will not work without spring-boot-starter-actuator.
+> Reload will not work without (proxyBeanMethods = false) for @Configuration and @RefreshScope
+> spring-cloud-starter-kubernetes-fabric8-config not working with Spring 3.0.2

 #### Test scenario: